oVirt/ovirt-site/source/develop/dev-process/working-with-gerrit.html.md

 To allow SSH to access Gerrit, update the SSH public key via Gerrit settings:

 * In the top right corner, click your username, and select Settings > SSH public keys.
-* Copy and paste the contents of your public key file (typically id.rsa.pub) into the provided text box.
+* Copy and paste the contents of your public key file (typically ~/.ssh/id_rsa.pub) into the provided text box.

 ### Defining Gerrit in ~/.ssh/config